igorbarinov/ethereum-nodes-docker/README.md

     ./deploy-init.sh

-If you want to use a fresh new wallet:
+OR if you want to use a fresh new wallet (and don't use deploy-init.sh)

     docker run --rm -it -v eth_paritytest:/root/.parity ethcore/parity --testnet account new
     #OR docker exec -it parity bash -c "/build/parity/target/release/parity --testnet --password <(echo -n notsecure) account new"